wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/lab-prepare.md

 36. Notice the **DimProductSubcategory** column.

-When you add transformations to this query in the next lab, you’ll use the **DimProductSubcategory** column to join tables.
+If you were to add transformations to this query, you would use the **DimProductSubcategory** column to join tables.

 37. In the **Queries** pane, select the **DimReseller** query.